YetAnotherGerrit/Ronja.js/README.md

 ## Introduction

-My approach to a node.js discord.js bot.
+My approach to a discord.js bot.
 Also my first node.js-project; so more of a learning experience, than a serious public project.

 A bot for discord servers that provide a multi gaming community for a circle of friends.
-Initial intent was to provide support for a bunch of friends that want to play "something together" rather than having a guild discord for a specific game.
+Initial intent was to provide support for the situation when you want to play with your friends to decide on what game to play.

 ### Disclaimer